-On this particular rainy day (what? why else would you be Googling "kid crafts"?), the answer to your indoor-boredom needs doesn't lie in the playroom: It's in the kitchen.
+On this particular quarantine day (what? why else would you be Googling “easy kids arts and crafts“?), the answer to your indoor-boredom needs doesn’t lie in the playroom: It’s time to get those kids into the kitchen.

-And no, we're not suggesting you start teaching your kids to make a soufflé.
-We're talking about arts and crafts using supplies stocked in your pantry, fridge and kitchen cupboards.
+No, we’re not suggesting you start teaching your kids to make a soufflé (although learning to cook as a family is its own thrilling education to be sure).
+We’re talking about arts and crafts using supplies stocked in your pantry, fridge and kitchen cupboards.
 From using sponges and fruits as stamps to making your own homemade play dough, these 12 kitchen projects will be fun for kids of all ages.

 Homemade lava lamp

 Can you believe all you need to make this homemade lava lamp is vegetable oil, antacid, neon food coloring and a Mason jar or water bottle?

 DIY Pop Rocks candy recipe